Polyaspartic Floor Coatings · Vancouver, BC

 • Grit and abrasion from sand, driveway debris, and foot traffic.

-• Chemicals from vehicle fluids, cleaners, salt residue, and household storage.
+• Chemicals from vehicle fluids, cleaners, salt residue, and storage.

 • Sunlight exposure near wide doors, patios, and windows.